Tro-fish/Decoding-Dense-Embeddings/README.md

 ## Generating Latent Concept Descriptions

+After training the SAE, we use an LLM to generate a natural-language description for each latent concept.
 We use GPT-4.1 Mini api to generate a description for each latent concept.
 Using the top 30 most activating passages per latent, this process costs approximately $7.
+With this descriptions, we can understand DPR models embeddings and the similarity scoring process.

 ```
 # Example: generate descriptions from top-activating passages